Acciorocketships/mrs-gym/README.md

 	Example Usage: `mrsenv.wait()`

-	Description: times the loop time of execution and pauses for the appropriate amount of time so the simulation runs with a period of DT and plays at 1x speed.
+	Description: measures the loop time of execution and pauses for the appropriate amount of time so the simulation runs with a period of DT and plays at 1x speed.

 	Arguments:
 	- dt: (float) sets the desired loop time.
 If none is given, then BulletSim.DT is used